Skip to content

 7. Barbara Taylor Bradford, 1933 -

-Barbara Taylor Bradford has written 39 bestsellers throughout her storied career.
-The British-American writer published her first book, A Woman of Substance, in 1979 it sold more than 30 million copies worldwide.
-Before she burst onto the writing scene, Bradford strongly believed in her ability to succeed, leaving school at just 15 years old to become a reporter.
-She quickly worked her way up the ranks, beginning as a typist, getting promoted to a reporter, becoming a fashion editor, and later a syndicated columnist.
+Barbara Taylor Bradford has written 39 bestsellers throughout her remarkable career.
+Her first book, A Woman of Substance (1979), sold over 30 million copies worldwide.
+Before becoming a novelist, Bradford believed strongly in her abilities, leaving school at 15 to become a reporter and quickly advancing from typist to reporter to fashion editor to syndicated columnist.

 “We are each the authors of our own lives, Emma.
 We live in what we have created.
 There is no way to shift the blame and no one else to accept the accolades.”